Nationals vs. Dodgers Player Props Betting Odds

 Thomas Stats

-- Thomas has put up 58 hits with 10 doubles, a triple, eight home runs and 15 walks.
-He has driven in 26 runs with four stolen bases.
+- Thomas has 10 doubles, a triple, eight home runs, 15 walks and 26 RBI (59 total hits).
+He's also swiped four bases.

-- Thomas has picked up at least one hit in 13 games in a row.
-During his last 10 games he is hitting .310 with four doubles, three home runs, four walks and seven RBI.
+- Thomas hopes to build on a 14-game hitting streak in this matchup.
+In his last 10 outings he is hitting .310 with four doubles, three home runs, four walks and seven RBI.

 Thomas Recent Games